DLC-link/gitbook-docs/the-team.md

 [Jesse](the-team.md#jesse-eisenberg) has served in a number of software engineering and engineering management roles, spanning Pivotal Labs, MoPub and Twitter.
 He’s a serial entrepreneur excited to put his knowledge of blockchain to work.

-## **Dan Von Kohorn**

-[Dan](https://www.linkedin.com/in/vonkohorn/) holds several positions including head of Enterprise Solutions at Chainlink, serial entrepreneur (16 companies and counting), Advisor to ConsenSys and Managing Partner at Broom Ventures.
-Currently part-time CEO at IPIQ, an NFT platform to secure intellectual property.
-He has a deep background in quantitative finance.

 ## Matt Bombard

 [Matt](https://www.linkedin.com/in/matthewbombard/) comes from a financial services background in technology audit.
 His undergraduate studies in quantitative finance and stochastic systems and optimization fuels his passion for blockchain technology, emerging DeFi challenges and all types of financial derivatives.